donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/riehl-homotopy.jpg" alt="Riehl Homotopy" width="200px"/>

-Apparently, this book is really good, but I can't say much as I haven't read it in any deep meaningful way:
+I knew Riehl from her category theory textbook (see below), and I liked it well enough.
+Apparently, this other book is really good, but I can't say much as I haven't read it in any deep meaningful way:

 **[Introduction to Homotopy Theory](https://www.amazon.com/Introduction-Homotopy-Theory-Universitext-Arkowitz/dp/1441973281/)**, *Martin Arkowitz*